 Depending on your limits, you could owe the pedestrian out of pocket.

 For example, if you have $50,000 of coverage, but the pedestrian you hit has $75,000 of medical bills, you will be responsible for paying the additional $25,000 out of pocket.
 This is why it’s a smart idea to invest in more liability insurance than your state legally requires.

 Collision and Comprehensive Insurance Cover Your Damages

 Many people are surprised to find out that pedestrians can still be found at fault in a crash.
-When this happens, the insurance company is not responsible for paying their damages.
-If there is damage to your car, your insurance company can opt to pursue the pedestrian to pay for the damages, although they often choose not to.
+When this happens, your insurance company is not responsible for paying their damages.
+If there is damage to your car, your insurance company can require the pedestrian to pay for the damages, although they often choose not to.
 If your insurance company doesn’t ask the pedestrian to pay for the damages, you could end up paying for them out of pocket (unless you have collision insurance).